Syllabus and Policies for Generative AI

 ASU Provost Recommended Language

-Some assignments in this course may include or allow use of Artificial Intelligence (AI), including ChatGPT or related tools for the creation of text, images, computer code, audio, or other media.
-The instructor will inform you when, where and how you may use these tools, and provide guidance for attribution.
-Use of generative AI tools in any other context in this course will be considered a violation of the ASU Academic Integrity Policy, and students may be sanctioned for confirmed, non-allowable use.
-If at any point you have questions about what is permitted, contact the instructor to discuss before submitting work.
+Certain assignments in this course permit or expect the use of Artificial Intelligence (AI) powered tools (e.g., ChatGPT, Copilot, Gemini, etc.).
+The instructor will provide specific instructions on how to utilize generative AI tools for these assignments, as well as how to include appropriate attribution.
+Use of generative AI tools in any other context within this course will be considered a violation of the ASU Academic Integrity Policy, and students may be subject to sanctions for non-allowable use.
+If you have any questions about what is permitted, please contact the instructor to discuss before submitting your work.

 ASU Provost Recommended Language